 Multiple applications can be considered from each applicant each grant cycle, but please note that the number of awards per organization may be limited.

 Applicants that do not receive grant monies in the initial cycle will be given preference in subsequent cycles.

-A total of $2,000,000 in matching funds is available for eligible projects submitted through December 31, 2024, to be distributed in multiple grant cycles.
-Award monies must be spent by December 31, 2026.
+A total of $2,000,000 in matching funds is available for eligible projects to be distributed in two grant cycles.
+Award monies must be obligated by December 31, 2024 and all funds spent by December 31, 2026.
 Funding will be allocated among three project categories.